 The holiday season is a wonderful time to enjoy time with loved ones and close friends, but let’s be realistic: it’s also a time for overindulgence in unhealthy food choices.
 With numerous rich, fatty, and sugary delicacies to choose from at every turn, it’s difficult to stick to a healthy diabetic diet, which can result in major health problems for individuals with diabetes.
 Continue Reading →

 It’s a fact: the great majority of today’s seniors would like to age in place instead of facing a move to a nursing home or assisted living facility.
 And for good reason: home care services empower elderly adults to experience safety and protection, while retaining the comfort and familiarity of home and their local community.
-When the difficulties of aging or chronic conditions cause concerns to arise about a senior’s capability to remain safely at home, professional home care agencies, like New Horizons In-Home Care, the home health care Albany and surrounding area families trust, offer a viable solution.
+When the difficulties of aging or chronic conditions cause concerns to arise about a senior’s capability to remain safely at home, professional home care agencies, like New Horizons In-Home Care, the senior care Eugene and surrounding area families trust, offer a viable solution.
 Continue Reading →

 Fairly recently, it seemed there was just no other alternative for older individuals with care needs than to face a move to a nursing home or assisted living facility.
 And many people presume this is still how it works.
 And yet, home care services have continued to rise in popularity and availability, and more older individuals are now choosing to age in place at home.
 Continue Reading →

 Tips for Celebrating the Holidays with the Person with Dementia